 If you’re struggling with moderate-to-severe eczema and have tried other treatments with no results, speak with your dermatologist to see if you are a good candidate for biologics.

-Meanwhile, keep in mind that biologics are often taken as part of a multi-pronged approach to treating eczema symptoms.
-Where biologics can help manage the body’s immune response from the inside, Gladskin’s Eczema Cream with Micreobalance® addresses a bacterial imbalance on the surface of the skin that can contribute to eczema.
+Meanwhile, keep in mind that biologics are often taken as part of a multi-pronged approach to managing eczema symptoms.
+Patients who take biologics will likely still need skincare that relieves dryness associated with eczema-prone skin.
+Gladskin’s Eczema Cream with Micreobalance® restores bacterial balance to the skin microbiome while moisturizing and is clinically proven to reduce eczema symptoms.